ErikHogberg/MonoGameFSharpSamples/README.md

 ## Current state

-Only a spinning box at the moment.
+Only a spinning box at the moment, and some pretty rain using MonoGame.Extended entities.
-Uses MonoGame.Extended entities.
+Dunno what I would use rain for in a space game, might reuse it for asteroids :)

 ## How to build/run